 A bubble chart will be displayed based on those fields.

 Different sets of components can be displayed by changing the context in the navigation tree on the left side of the window.
 When a component with children is selected as the context, its children will be displayed.
 Otherwise, the component's "siblings" will be displayed.
 If the component in context is under the workspace root, then all components in the workspace root will be displayed.

 In the event that there are no components with valid X and Y values, then the chart will search for valid components deeper in the component hierarchy, and display components at the level where valid components were found.

-To view all components in a workspace, or all components descending from the component in context, toggle the "Include all descendents" button in the view settings toolbar.
+To view all the components in a workspace, or all components descending from the component in context, toggle the "Include all descendants" button in the view settings toolbar.